justus-springer/maple-cstar/README.md

 ## Quick start

-Below is a very brief quick start guide.
+Below is a very quick start guide.
 For more information, see the file **[tutorial.txt](https://github.com/justus-springer/complexity-one/blob/main/tutorial.txt)** in this repository as well as the documentation in the source code.

 First, load `convex` and `ComplexityOnePackage`.